Avantikaverma1402/Next-Hikes-Project-4/README.md

 ✔ **AI-based camera enhancements don’t directly influence price** 🤖

 📌 **The Best Performing Model:**
-🏆 **Random Forest Regressor** – Achieved the best RMSE and R² score, making it the most reliable model for price prediction.
+🏆 **Gradient Boosting Regressor** – Achieved the best RMSE and R² score, making it the most reliable model for price prediction.

 ---